What is sweat equity and how does it work?

 My husband has recently started a new job where the salary is $50,000; however, he only takes home $25,000.
 The other half is going into sweat equity.
 Is this a normal practice and how might my husband benefit from this?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time."Sweat equity" is the term usually given to the time and effort a cash-strapped entrepreneur puts into a business in order to earn his/her ownership share -- as opposed to contributing money for it.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »"Sweat equity" is the term usually given to the time and effort a cash-strapped entrepreneur puts into a business in order to earn his/her ownership share -- as opposed to contributing money for it.
 It's not a term that you usually associate with an employee.
 Employees are paid a salary for the work they put in -- they generally don't have any "equity" (ownership) rights in the company.

 If your husband is truly an employee, he should be receiving his full salary, less any legal deductions for taxes, Medicare, etc. If he isn't, there had better be a r-e-a-l-l-y good reason for it, like contributing to the employer's stock option plan.